danthedeckie/mdspec/README.md

 },

 {
-    "object_name": "contents",
+    "_name": "contents",
-    "object_type": "StreamField",
+    "_type": "StreamField",
-    "_field_types": ["blocks"],
     "blocks": [
         ["richtext"]
         ["image"]
         ["raw-html"]
         ...
     ]
-}
+},

 ...
 ```
 etc.  (Example, not actual format.
 But structured something like that...)

-Now we have that specification as objects, it's pretty easy to write
+Now we have that specification as (dict / JSON / structured) objects,
-tests that automatically find each defined page type, check that it
+it's pretty easy to write tests that automatically find each defined page type,
-has all required fields, or whatever.
+check that it has all required fields, or whatever.

 We could also have tests that check that the admin page for each page
 type actually has all of those fields as form fields in the admin.